xinntao/SFTGAN/README.md

         title = {Recovering Realistic Texture in Image Super-resolution by Deep Spatial Feature Transform}, booktitle = {IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2018}

+### :satisfied: Image Viewer
+If you have trouble in comparing image details, may have a try for [HandyViewer](https://github.com/xinntao/HandyViewer) - an image viewer that you can switch image with a fixed zoom ratio.